Italian wines

 There are now more than 400 appellations in Italy.
 Here are the main ones.

 The Barolo DOCG, located in the Piedmont region in the northwest of Italy, is one of the most renowned in all of Italy, producing great red wines made from the grape variety Nebbiolo.
-The latter is highly regarded for its robust tannic structure, complex bouquet, and excellent aging potential.
+The latter is highly regarded for its robust tannic structure, complex bouquet, and great aging potential.
 The Armando Parusso estate perfectly illustrates the magnificent qualities of this grape variety as well as the great nobility of this illustrious appellation.

-Another important appellation, the Montepulciano d'Abruzzo DOC is located in the Abruzzo region, south of Tuscany.This wine takes its name from the main grape variety used, Montepulciano, producing flavorful red wines known for their intense color, medium to full body, supple tannins, and aromas of dark fruits, cherry, and spices.
+Another important appellation, the Montepulciano d'Abruzzo DOC is located in the Abruzzo region, south of Tuscany.
+This wine takes its name from the main grape variety used, the Montepulciano, producing flavorful red wines known for their intense color, medium to full body, supple tannins, and aromas of dark fruits, cherry, and spices.
 The vineyards benefit from a warm Mediterranean climate and a variety of soils, ranging from clay to limestone.
-Whether enjoyed as an everyday wine or as a cellaring wine, Montepulciano d'Abruzzo wines often offer excellent value for money, as exemplified by the Ilico cuvée from the Dino Illuminati estate.
+Whether as an everyday wine or as a cellaring wine, Montepulciano d'Abruzzo wines often offer excellent value for money, as exemplified by the Ilico cuvée from the Dino Illuminati estate.

 • cépagen-nielluccio

-All about the Nielluccio or Sangiovese grape va...
+All about the Sangiovese grape variety

-All about the Nielluccio or Sangiovese grape va...
+All about the Sangiovese grape variety

 • cépage nebbiolo